Nevada jury: Health insurers owe ER doctors $60M in damages

 Zavitsanos and Houston-based law partner Joseph Ahmad had asked for punitive damages of between $100 million and $1 billion from United Healthcare.
 They characterized the parent company, UnitedHealth Group, as a “Fortune 5” member, among the largest businesses in the nation.

-“The only thing they understand is money,” Zavitsanos said, ending his call to jurors to send a message that defendants also including United Healthcare Insurance Co., United Health Care Services Inc. and UMR Inc. harmed doctors, anesthesiologists and nurses.
+“The only thing they understand is money,” Zavitsanos said, as he called for jurors to send a message that defendants also including United Healthcare Insurance Co., United Health Care Services Inc. and UMR Inc. harmed doctors, anesthesiologists and nurses.

 Dr. Scott Scherr, emergency department director at Sunrise Hospital & Medical Center in Las Vegas and regional medical director of TeamHealth, testified during the monthlong trial.
 He expressed relief after the verdicts.